deltajuliette/GA-DSI_project2/README.md

     * Root mean squared errors (**RMSE**) represents the approximate average distance from predicted values; In this case, actual saleprices are on average ~19.5K away from our predicted values
     * Mean absolute errors (**MAE**) represents the mean distance from the predicted value; Tying this back to our Lasso regression model, actual saleprices have a mean distance of 13.7k from our predicted values

-**Our thoughts**: Our lasso regression model tops the rankings for $R^2$ scores, RMSEs and MAEs.
+**Our thoughts**: Our lasso regression model tops the rankings for R2 sores, RMSEs and MAEs.
 So let's move forward with that model in mind.

 We will then extract the largest (+/-) coefficients from our Lasso regression model to determine which features matter for a house's saleprice.